BAPTISM OF OUR LORD – 2022

 Jesus’ life was marked by obedience, both to his parents and to God.
 The result was that as he grew up he also grew wiser.
 Here, we learn something very important: living in obedience is a discipline we must develop.
 It is not something you just begin doing one day.
 Learning any art requires time, perseverance and consistency.
 Discipline needs lots of practice.
 Jesus began living obediently long before he ever stood before John.
 We also need to develop that kind of obedience in the decisions that we make every day, and not by making excuses for not doing what God wants.

-Jesus’ baptism is like the first pieces in a bridge that would only be completed at the cross, and his rising from the dead.
-The bridge Jesus was building is designed to give us a way to have a new and restored relationship with God.
+Secondly, the baptism of Jesus gives us access to God.
+The bridge that Jesus was building is designed to give us a way to have a new and restored relationship with God.
 This bridge provides a way for sinful people to be forgiven, for broken people to be restored, and for lost people to found.
 The attitude that Jesus shows at his baptism gives us a glimpse of the attitude he would have throughout his earthly ministry.
 It also reflects the attitude that we should have.
-Look at what St. Paul says in Philippians chapter 2: “Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
+To this effect, St. Paul tells us in the second chapter of his letter to the Philippians: “Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death— even death on a cross!
 Therefore, God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:5-11).

 Paul points out that there was great humility in Jesus’ coming to earth.
 He did not have to come.
 But he came to spend his time among sinful people, people who opposed God at nearly every opportunity.
 Jesus took on a human body.
 His humble actions (and his words) say that anyone who comes to him can be forgiven.